mistral2e/Piggott_APSM_monitoring/VoltageAnalysis.md

 <img src="./Voltage_Analysis/U_RotorDeviated.svg" width="600" />

-When the stator is inclined, there can be no significant variation of the effective voltage value be observed.
+When the stator is inclined, there can be no significant variation of the effective voltage value observed.
 [Link](./Voltage_Analysis/StatorInclination_URMS_nconst.ipynb) to the notebook.

 <img src="./Voltage_Analysis/U_StatorInclination.svg" width="600" />